Course Outline

 • Electronics engineers

-• Developers with a background in electronics
+• Developers with knowledge of electronics

 35 Hours